PayFabric/APIs/Receivables/Sections/APIs/API/Payments.md

 Delete Payments
 -------------------

-* `DELETE /payments?paymentIdentities={PaymentIdentity}` will delete a payment based on the payment identity specified in the query string parameter.
-Please note, you can string these together by specifying an `&` between each `paymentIdentityes={PaymentIdentity}`
+* `DELETE /payments` will delete the payments based on the payment identities based on the JSON request payload.

 ###### Request
 <pre>
-	GET /payments?paymentIdentities=WEBPMT0000000020
+	GET /payments

+[
+	"WEBPMT0000000020"
+]
 </pre>

 ###### Response